VEX Robotics: 2013–14: Add It Up

 VEX IQ Challenge Add It Up is played on a four-foot by eight-foot rectangular field.
-The object of the game is to attain the highest possible alliance score by scoring your small and large BuckyBalls into the floor, low and high goals, filling scoring rings, and having robots hang from hanging bar at the end of the match.
+The object of the game is to attain the highest possible alliance score by scoring small and large BuckyBalls into the floor, low and high goals, filling scoring rings, and having robots hang from the hanging bar at the end of the match.
 There are a total of 36 small BuckyBalls and four large BuckyBalls available as scoring objects in the game.
 There are four floor goals, two low goals, two high goals, and four scoring rings, as well as a hanging bar.

 2012–13: Rings-N-Things

 VEX IQ Challenge Rings-N-Things was the Pilot Program for the VEX IQ Challenge robotics competition program, which launched in April 2012.
-The game is played on a four-foot by eight-foot field, surrounded by a 3.5 inch tall perimeter.
+The game is played on a four-foot by eight-foot field, surrounded by a 3.5-inch tall perimeter.
 There are four goals and eight rings into which teams can score 36 balls.
 The field is divided by the ramp.

 VEX U

 The VEX U level competition is a robotics competition for college and university students that uses the VEX Robotics hardware and V5 electronics.
 The rules are nearly identical for this competition as for the VEX Robotics Competition, but VEX U teams are allowed to take advantage of more customization and greater flexibility than other levels (teams are granted the ability to use 3D printers and use raw materials such as sheet metal and wood).
-This allows VEX U teams to have more customization on their robots, and construct mechanisms that cannot be created solely via the VEX Robotics hardware.
+This allows VEX U teams to have more customization on their robots and construct mechanisms that cannot be created solely via the VEX Robotics hardware.
 Also, their robot creation is limited by the need to find effective costs and a restricted development environment in order to model a real-world situation.
-Additionally rather than being limited to a robot size of an 18-inch cube, VEX U contestants had the freedom to use up to a 24-inch cube of space for their larger robot, and up to a 15-inch cube for their smaller robot (thus each team builds 2 robots, and competes against another team's two robots).
+Additionally, rather than being limited to a robot size of an 18-inch cube, VEX U contestants had the freedom to use up to a 24-inch cube of space for their larger robot and up to a 15-inch cube for their smaller robot (thus, each team builds 2 robots, and competes against another team's two robots).

 The VEX U competition, although very similar to the VEX Robotics Competition, has some distinct rules.
 The autonomous period of VEX U competitions is also longer, lasting forty-five seconds versus the fifteen for the VEX Robotics Competition.
-As a result, the driver control period is shortened to a period of seventy-five seconds, immediately after the autonomous period has been scored and the autonomous bonus has been awarded to the correct alliance, to keep matches at a length of two minutes.
+As a result, the driver control period is shortened to a period of seventy-five seconds immediately after the autonomous period has been scored, and the autonomous bonus has been awarded to the correct alliance to keep matches at a length of two minutes.